Is Your Resume Landing Interviews for You?

 Resume Tip: Accomplishments Rule

-Here are some questions to ask yourself about each of your jobs, special projects, and other activity beyond the job description:
+Here are some questions to ask yourself about each of your jobs, special projects, and other activity beyond standard job duties:

 1. How much additional revenue was generated?